Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

 ---
-title : "Creating And Using A New Cell Mutation State Tutorial"
+title : "Creating And Using A New Cell Mutation State"
-summary: "This tutorial is automatically generated from the file cell_based/test/tutorial/TestCreatingAndUsingANewCellMutationStateTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how to create a new cell mutation state and use it in a cell-based simulation"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestCreatingAndUsingANewCellMutationStateTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/cell_based/test/tutorial/TestCreatingAndUsingANewCellMutationStateTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# An example showing how to create a new cell mutation state and use it in a cell-based simulation
+## An example showing how to create a new cell mutation state and use it in a cell-based simulation

-## Introduction
+### Introduction

 In the tumour spheroid tutorial we noted that a cell mutation state is always required when constructing a cell.
 In this tutorial, we show how to create a new cell mutation state class, and how this can be used in a cell-based simulation.

-## 1. Including header files
+### 1. Including header files

 As in previous cell-based Chaste tutorials, we begin by including the necessary header file and archiving headers.